rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Variables.md

 ```java
 int x = 2;
 ```
 This stores the number 2 in a variable called x.
-The int at the beginning just tells the computer that the value you are assigning to the variable x is an integer (whole-number).
-The semicolon at the end is needed as creating a variable is a [statement](##Statements).
+The `int` at the beginning just tells the computer that the value you are assigning to the variable x is an integer (whole-number).
+The semicolon at the end is needed as creating (also known as *instantiating*) a variable is a statement.

 ## Data Types